Vision

 Speaker Series

-The Institute will host a number of nationally recognized and accomplished individuals from varied areas of expertise for its Speaker Series.
+The Initiative will host a number of nationally recognized and accomplished individuals from varied areas of expertise for its Speaker Series.

 Student Support

-The Institute will provide Teaching Assistantships for deserving students interested in melding design and a career in construction.
+The Initiative will provide Teaching Assistantships for students interested in melding design and a career in construction.

 Summer Youth/College Build Program

-During summer 2022 we will launch a new teen and college design/build program in partnership with NAF, UWM College of Engineering and Applied Sciences, Milwaukee Public Schools (and Foundation), MATC, All Hands Boatworks, Journey House, and Metcalf Park Community Group.
-This 4-week program will radically transform the relationship between SARUP and high school students in Milwaukee Public Schools by bringing high school and college students together to design and build an eco-friendly community shade structure for two sites in Milwaukee – one county owned park and one city lot.
-The program also engages high school students interested in engineering who will complete a remote solar power station that will be installed on the community pavilion.
+During summer 2022 we launched a new teen and college design/build program in partnership with NAF, UWM College of Engineering and Applied Sciences, Milwaukee Public Schools (and Foundation), MATC, All Hands Boatworks, Journey House, and Metcalf Park Community Group.
+This 4-week program radically transformed the relationship between SARUP and high school students in Milwaukee Public Schools by bringing high school and college students together to design and build an eco-friendly community shade structure in Milwaukee.
+The program engaged high school students interested in engineering who completed a remote solar power station installed on the community pavilion.